alexandrnikitin/cv/README.md

 >"Adform is the independent and open full stack ad-tech platform that encompasses creativity, data and trading, servicing media agencies, trading desks, brands and publishers globally."

-**Product:** Real-time bidding Algorithms, a system that calculates bidding prices and probabilities of events.
-Key challenges are: large amount of data (10B events per day), high-performance APIs (1M RPS and 15M ads per second).
+**Product:** Real-time bidding Algorithms, a system that calculates bidding prices and predicts probabilities of events.
+Key challenges are: large amount of data (10B events per day), high-performance APIs (1M RPS and 15M predictions per second).
 I work on data infrastructure for data scientists, serving layer for algorithms, A/B testing service, algorithms' training process and feature engineering for algorithms.
 I took part in Look-alike algorithm refactoring and improvements.
 Languages: Scala, Java, Python, C#
 Databases: Aerospike, Vertica, PostgreSQL
 Stack: Kafka, Spark, Flink, Akka Streams, Netty, Vowpal Wabbit

 **Product:** Cross-Device Audience Management, a system that gives the ability to target and recognize users across their different devices.
-Key challenges are: new product from scratch, big data, high-load.
+Key challenges are: development of new product from scratch, big data, high-load.
 I held the technical lead role so that all design decisions were on my conscience.
-We could handle 1.2M RPS with one persistent database call on 4 API nodes and 4 database nodes.
+We could handle 1+ RPS with one persistent database call on 4 API nodes and 4 database nodes.
 Ask me how :smile: There's ubiquitous Big data, of course, 5B of user profiles, 8B of events per day, real-time streaming, event-driven distributed architecture.
 Languages: Scala, C#, Java
 Databases: Aerospike, Redis, MSSQL
 Stack: Netty, Akka, Akka Streams, Kafka, Storm

 **Product:** Real-time bidding, Demand Side Platform; A high-load and low latency platform to facilitate buying of online advertising.
-It handles more than 2 Million RPS with latencies below 20ms.
+It handles more than 2 Million RPS with latency below 20ms.
 I worked on performance, stability and new features.
 I witnessed the load growth from 200K to 1M RPS.
 Languages: C#, SQL
 Databases: Aerospike, Cassandra, MSSQL